jakoblind/universal-react-server-bundle/README.md

 # Universal React Server Bundle with Webpack
-A minimalistic example of how to create a bundle of your server side code with Webpack 2, and use it in a Universal React application.
+A minimalistic example of how to create a bundle of your server side code with Webpack 3, and use it in a Universal React application.

+*Latest updated 2017-08-18*

 ## Build